 Management also determined fair values of all long-term borrowings and preferred stock.
-Using a discounted cash flow analysis, management determined that the fair value of all long-term encumbrances on our properties as of June 30, 2020, was approximately \$496.5 million, as compared to a carrying value (excluding unamortized related debt issuance costs) of approximately \$494.7 million.
-In addition, using the closing stock price as of June 30, 2020, the fair value of the Series A Term Preferred Stock was determined to be approximately \$30.2 million, as compared to a carrying value (excluding unamortized related issuance costs) of approximately \$28.8 million.
-Finally, pursuant to Financial Industry Regulatory Authority Rule 2310(b)(5), with the assistance of a third-party valuation expert, we determined the estimated value of our Series B Preferred Stock and Series C Preferred Stock to each be \$25.00 per share as of June 30, 2020 (see Exhibit 99.1 to this Form 10-Q).
+Using a discounted cash flow analysis, management determined that the fair value of all long-term encumbrances on our properties as of September 30, 2020, was approximately \$497.4 million, as compared to a carrying value (excluding unamortized related debt issuance costs) of approximately \$495.1 million.
+In addition, due to the short-term maturity of our Series A Term Preferred Stock (which has a mandatory redemption date of September 30, 2021), its carrying value (exclusive of unamortized offering costs) of approximately \$28.8 million was deemed to approximate its fair value as of September 30, 2020.
+Finally, pursuant to Financial Industry Regulatory Authority Rule 2310(b)(5), with the assistance of a third-party valuation expert, we determined the estimated value of our Series B Preferred Stock and Series C Preferred Stock to each be \$25.00 per share as of September 30, 2020 (see Exhibits 99.1 and 99.2 to this Form 10-O).